-New Delhi, Dec 12 (IANS) Former Indian captain Sunil Gavaskar Wednesday said it was 'incredibly courageous' of his contemporary Mohinder Amarnath to take on the Indian cricket board by revealing that the board chief overruled the national selectors when they wanted to remove Mahendra Singh Dhoni as the team's skipper.
+New Delhi, (IANS): Former Indian captain Sunil Gavaskar on Wednesday said it was 'incredibly courageous' of his contemporary Mohinder Amarnath to take on the Indian cricket board by revealing that the board chief overruled the national selectors when they wanted to remove Mahendra Singh Dhoni as the team's skipper.

 Gavaskar, reacting to Amarnath's sensational disclosure, told NDTV that if someone has the courage of conviction, he has to be admired.

 "He is prepared to face the consequences.
 It is a testimony of his self-belief.
 It needs to be admired.
 What Jimmy has spoken is incredibly courageous and, may be, lessons need to be learnt from that," Gavaskar said.

 Gavaskar said getting the team's approval from the BCCI president was an age-old protocol.

 "It's a protocol, actually.
 Any team selected does go to the board for approval, not just the captain, even the 14 or 16 selected for a Test or for an overseas tour.
 That's the protocol not just in India, but I understand that is the protocol even in Australia and England.
 The final approval is up to the board, so I don't think it is out of the ordinary.